 Many of us began 2017 by making resolutions.
-Sadly, by early February, nearly 80% will be struggling and by this time next year only 5% will have succeeded in achieving the goals we set ourselves.
+Sadly, by early February, nearly 80% will be struggling and by this time next year, only 5% will have succeeded in achieving the goals we set for ourselves.

 Organisations can suffer in the same manner: they have great intentions and make wonderful resolutions but can too easily miss their goals.